ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour distribution

-The \texttt{SALT2} \citep[“T21”,][]{Taylor_2021} colour distribution of the sample used in this analysis is shown in Fig.~\ref{fig:colour_distrib}.
-There is a clear asymmetry visible in this distribution, with a tail extending redward, as pointed out by \cite{Brout_Scolnic_2021} for a different compilation of SNe Ia.
+In this section, we investigate the SN colour ($c$) distribution.
+The \texttt{SALT2} \citep[“T21”,][]{Taylor_2021} colour distribution of our sample is shown in Fig.~\ref{fig:colour_distrib}.
+A clear asymmetry is visible in this distribution, with a tail extending redward, as pointed out by \cite{Brout_Scolnic_2021} for a different compilation of SNe Ia.

-Following former modelling \cite[e.g.][]{jha_2007, Mandel_2011, Mandel_2017}, we model the colour distribution as the convolution of a normal distribution $\mathcal{N}(c\,|\,c_\mathrm{int}, \sigma_c)$ with an exponential decay for positive colour, such that:
+Following former analyses \cite[e.g.][]{jha_2007, Mandel_2011, Mandel_2017}, we modelled the colour distribution as the convolution of a normal distribution $\mathcal{N}(c\,|\,c_\mathrm{int}, \sigma_c)$ with an exponential decay for positive colour, such that

-Conceptually, the normal distribution should represent the intrinsic SN~Ia colour scatter, while the exponential decay accounts for additional reddening due to the host galaxy interstellar dust.
-We evaluate $P(c_i)$ from Eq. \ref{eq:dust} for the $i^\mathrm{th}$ SN and then minimise $\sum_i-\log(P(c_i))$ with \texttt{iminuit} \citep{iminuit}, adding the measurement errors on $c$ in quadrature with $\sigma_c$.
+Conceptually, the normal distribution should represent the intrinsic SN~Ia colour scatter, while the exponential decay accounts for additional reddening due to the interstellar dust of the host galaxy.
+We evaluated $P(c_i)$ from Eq. \ref{eq:dust} for the ith SN and then minimised $\sum_i-\log(P(c_i))$ with \texttt{iminuit} \citep{iminuit}.
+The measurement errors on $c$ are added in quadrature with $\sigma_c$.

-The best fitted model for the ZTF data is shown in Fig.~\ref{fig:colour_distrib}, and the values of the parameters are presented in Table \ref{tab:colour_model}.
-It qualitatively reproduces well the data, supporting the idea of an intrinsic and extrinsic origin of the observed SN Ia colours.
+The best-fit model for the ZTF data is shown in Fig.~\ref{fig:colour_distrib}, and the values of the parameters are presented in Table \ref{tab:colour_model}.
+It reproduces the data qualitatively well.
+This supports the idea of an intrinsic and extrinsic origin of the observed SN Ia colours.

-To further investigate our physical interpretation of the model, we split our sample along various environmental properties.
-If indeed intrinsic, the Gaussian parameters $c_\mathrm{int}$ and $\sigma_c$ should be independent of environment, while the dust-related parameter $\tau$ should become insignificant in dust free environments.